A Comprehensive Summary of Modern Israel

 See also Middle East News

-Discover modern Israel – click the links to discover an amazing nation
+Click the links to discover facts and truth about an amazing nation

-Statistics, Weather, Language, Demographics, West Bank, Religion, Innovation, Economy, Poverty, Industry, Capital, Agriculture, Science & Technology, Oil & Gas Resources, Water, Electricity, Politics & Democracy, International Relations, Defense
+Hidden Facts, Amazing Facts, Statistics, Weather, Language, Demographics, West Bank, Religion, Zionism, Innovation, Economy, Poverty, Industry, Capital, Agriculture, Science & Technology, Oil & Gas Resources, Water, Electricity, Politics & Democracy, International Relations, Defense, Biblical Israel

 - 1. Israel, the modern nation, was literally ‘born in a day’, as prophesied in the Bible.
 The date: May 14, 1948